peterkabai/bashTools/readme.md

-# Shell Scripts Repo
+# Shell Scripts

 * Shell scripts

 * Code snippets

-* My work from Shell Programming class
+* Some work from Shell Programming class and OS class